Course

 Current Therapy

-CPT utilizes the social cognition theory and the informed emotional processing theory.
-Following a traumatic event, usually, a survivor attempts to make sense of what has happened and leads to distorted cognitions regarding themselves, the world, and others.
-The main goal of CPT is to shift an individual's unhelpful beliefs related to their trauma toward more accommodating, positive and helpful beliefs to promote new learning (10).
-Sessions usually take 12 weeks, and they incorporate psychoeducation about the cognitive model and exploration of the patient's conceptualization of the traumatic event (10).
+Cognitive processing therapy (CPT) utilizes social cognition theory and the informed emotional processing theory.
+Following a traumatic event, usually a survivor attempts to make sense of what has happened and oftentimes it leads to distorted cognitions regarding themselves, the world, and others.
+According to CPT, people tend to integrate the traumatic event with prior schemas they often assimilate accommodate or over accommodate (20, 21).
+The main goal of CPT is to shift a person’s belief toward accommodation which is a result of altering their beliefs enough to accommodate a new learning (20, 21).
+Sessions usually take 12 weeks, and incorporate psychoeducation about the cognitive model and exploration of the patient’s conceptualization of the traumatic event (20, 21).

 Eye Movement Desensitization and Reprocessing (EMDR) Therapy